reahl/reahl/reahl-doc/doc/tutorial/loggingin.rst

 The concepts of a :class:`~reahl.web.fw.UserInterface`, of a page and :class:`~reahl.web.ui.Slot`\ s exist to make such re-use possible.
-The basics of these concepts is explained in :doc:`buildingblocks`, but there's more to it than is explained there.
+The basics of these concepts is explained in :doc:`slots`, but there's more to it than is explained there.
 In examples thus far, each web application consisted of a few related  :class:`~reahl.web.fw.View`\ s  packaged as a single :class:`~reahl.web.fw.UserInterface`.
 It is possible, however, to compose your web application from multiple :class:`~reahl.web.fw.UserInterface`\ s.
 Hence, you can use